gastonlucca/Gaston-Portfolio/README.md

 - Deep dive abilities: by geography, segment, services

-Taget audience: Sales manager, sales globals VP, and sales Operation team

-Active Users: 1500
+Taget audience: Sales manager, sales globals VP, and sales Operation team Active Users: 1500
+Patform: AWS + tableau

 Product 2: Platforming and Coverage

-What is Platforming & Coverage BI?

-Platforming and Coverage are vital components supporting the new E2E Growth Path strategy to improve our Digital Customer Journey.​
+What is Platforming & Coverage BI? : Platforming and Coverage are vital components supporting the new E2E Growth Path strategy to improve our Digital Customer Journey.​

 Platforming & Coverage BI is the new tool of reference to positively influence your Platforming & Coverage.
 It will enable Sales Excellence, Sales Leaders, and Sales Managers to:​​